 Local business offers

 Says Craig, “Formed in 1984, the Central Tableland Mountain Bike club has a long history of building trails and hosting races.
 Rydal has been our XC home since 2008 and offers an extensive trail network through the high country of Lidsdale State forest.
-The course for the 2019 Jetblack 24hr will once again use the main ridge top loop.
+The course for the 2022 Jetblack 24hr will once again use the main ridge top loop.
 Expect some fast, swooping trail with plenty of corners.
-The Rydal show ground will give you the perfect event center with plenty of room, proper toilets and big, starry skies.”
+The Rydal show ground will give you the perfect event centre with plenty of room, proper toilets and big, starry skies.”

 For those staying longer or looking for something to pass the time while family or friends ride there is plenty of stuff to see and do and here’s Craig’s top 10 picks of what to do in the region in no particular order.